10 Marvelous Moon Crafts and Activities For Kids

 Download Montessori 3-part moon cards here.

 This timeless Oreo cookie moon phase activity – or “snack-tivity” – was one of my favorites from elementary school!
-The Oreo cookie moon phase treat could also be fun for a solar system or moon-themed birthday party.
+The Oreo cookie moon phase treat could also be fun for a solar system or a moon-themed birthday party.

 Supplies: 8 Oreo cookies, a butter knife for scraping the frosting, and a plate.
 Use the Montessori moon cards as a reference for learning moon phase names and matching shapes.